NagarajShet-git/xOTB-Angular/README.md

-xOTB-Angular application is published as "edge-xotb-ng" library.
+xOTB-Angular application is published as "ng-xotb" library.

-##Components available under "edge-xotb-ng" are:
+##Components available under "ng-xotb" are:

 MultiSelect :
 --------------